-What travelling 54,000 miles by train taught me about model railwaysOn August 13, 2015 Beginner's No Comments Tags: train maintenance
+What travelling 54,000 miles by train has taught me about keeping my model railway in tip-top condition.

 And if you want your trains to run smoothly, you need to do the same on your layout, as I wrote in the post on keeping trains running smoothly and track cleaning tips.

 - Regularly check the electrical connections are in good order.

 - Maintain and clean your track – once a month

 Service Your Trains

 From the early days of railway transport, trains have needed regular maintenance and it’s no different for the latest FGW and SW train or your small-scale rolling stock.

 Trains, big and small, break.
 Just two days ago on my journey from London to Guildford, a train broke down ahead of the one I was on and nothing moved for almost an hour.

 For model trains, the very least you should do is apply model train oil to movable parts.
 Watch this video for a great overview of how to clean your trains.